v-harrishe/azure-docs/articles/azure-app-configuration/quickstart-dotnet-core-app.md

 ---
-title: Quickstart for Azure App Configuration with .NET Core | Microsoft Docs
+title: Quickstart for Azure App Configuration with .NET Core | Azure Docs
 description: In this quickstart, create a .NET Core app with Azure App Configuration to centralize storage and management of application settings separate from your code.
 services: azure-app-configuration
-author: AlexandraKemperMS

 ms.service: azure-app-configuration
 ms.topic: quickstart
 ms.custom: devx-track-csharp
+author: rockboyfor
-ms.date: 09/28/2020
+ms.date: 12/21/2020
+ms.testscope: yes|no
+ms.testdate: 12/21/2020null
-ms.author: alkemper
+ms.author: v-yeche

 #Customer intent: As a .NET Core developer, I want to manage all my app settings in one place.
 ---